jonathancraddock/mootparadox_grav/pages/02.blog/northern-fells-wildcamp-and-partial-circuit/item.md

 Looking towards Blencathra from path to Carrock Fell Looking towards Bowscale and Blencathra

 The last time I climbed Carrock Fell, it was wet and boggy underfoot, but these conditions were very different.
-Worth bearing this in mind though if walking her in more normal weather.
+Worth bearing this in mind though if walking here in more normal weather.

-"Amongst the igneous rocks of which the fell is formed is gabbro - the stuff the Black Coolin of Skye are made of but a rarity in Lakeland."
+> "Amongst the igneous rocks of which the fell is formed is gabbro - the stuff the Black Coolin of Skye are made of but a rarity in Lakeland."

 The Carrock Fell ridge becomes steep as you drop down towards Black Moss, and becomes very steep from Further Gill Sike to the valley floor.
 The summit is the site of an Iron Age hill fort, built by the Celts, destroyed by the Romans.
 You can see why it occupies a good position, although there's very little of it left.
 It's views over the Eden Valley towards the Pennine Hills are very impressive.